VIAME/VIAME/README.md

 There are several optional arguments to viame which control which plugins get built, such as those listed below.
 If a plugin is enabled that depends on another dependency such as OpenCV) then the dependency flag will be forced to on.
+If uncertain what to turn on, it's best to just leave the default enable and disable flags which will build most (though not all) functionalities.

 <center>